axonops/async-python-cassandra/README.md

 ## 🚀 Key Features

 - ✅ True async/await support for Cassandra operations
-- ✅ Optimized for Python's single connection per host limitation
+- ✅ Optimized for the Python driver's connection model
 - ✅ Automatic retries with configurable policies
 - ✅ Support for prepared statements and batch operations
 - ✅ Type hints and full typing support